Loader gif

 Individual retirement accounts

-If you have an individual retirement account (IRA), the contribution limit for 2024 is $7,000 (up from $6,500 in 2023).
-Taxpayers who are age 50 and over are allowed to make catch-up contributions, making their limit $8,000 per year in 2024.
+If you have an individual retirement account (IRA), the contribution limit for 2024 is $7,000 (up from $6,500 in 2023). who are age 50 and over are allowed to make catch-up contributions, making their limit $8,000 per year in 2024.
 If you are married and filing jointly, each of you can contribute up to those amounts in your IRAs.

 For Roth IRAs, which use after-tax dollars, the amount you can contribute in 2024 starts to phase out when your modified adjusted gross income (MAGI) reaches $146,000 for singles and heads of household or $230,000 for those married filing jointly or qualifying widow/widower.
 Since these accounts use after-tax contributions, your withdrawals in retirement will be tax-free.